ArneTripolone/op-violin-shop/README.md

 ### Description
 OP Violin Shop offers violin e-books for purchase.
-Users sign-up to enable them to add items to a shopping cart and to add ratings/comments on the products.
-Users marked as Admin are able to check the database of users, products and orders.
-They are also able to add products and delete users.
+The home screen features a carousel of top rated products, a nav bar, search bar, cart and sign in page.
+Home page also features the latest products.
+Clicking on a product will render a product image, title, description, rating, count in stock, reviews and allow a user to write a review if logged in.
+Items added to the cart can have their quantity changed and this will be reflected in the cart price.

+The database contains an admin user also.
+The admin is able to add products, delete products, view/delete users and view orders.
+The payment method is currently set to PayPal, although paypal functionality has been disabled.
+Future implementations will incorperate Stripe to make use of the GraphQL query of the Stripe API.

 ### Deployed Application
 http://opviolinshop.herokuapp.com/